zhou-chh/Own-Project/README.md

 Classify six daily activity types using the Fall Detection Data from China (https://www.kaggle.com/pitasr/falldata/version/1#).

-falldeteciton.csv - The raw dat in .csv format
+falldeteciton.csv - The raw data set in .csv format

 OwnProj.pdf - The report in PDF format